-English Language Learners (ELL) are those whose primary language of the home is one other than English and who may require additional services in order to succeed within British Columbia’s school system.*
+English Language Learners (ELL) are students whose primary language is one other than English and who may require additional services in order to succeed within British Columbia’s school system.*

-The program of courses is designed to help students acquire language skills that will enable them to be integrated successfully into regular, age-appropriate classes.
+The program of courses is designed to help students acquire language skills that will enable them to be integrated into the provincial curriculum-based English courses.
 Each English Language Learner will be assessed and appropriate classes selected to meet that student’s individual needs.

 Students may be referred to ELL courses by counselors, teachers or parents.
-On-going assessment of acquired English fluency will determine exit from these courses and entry into regular academic courses.
+On-going assessment of acquired English fluency will determine exit from these courses and entry into the provincial curriculum-based academic courses.
 Additional summer school courses are strongly recommended for students to increase competencies in English.

 ORGANIZATION FOR TEACHING